Proactive PC Security in 2026: Your Trusted Tech's Shield Against Emerging Threats

 Peripherals (Keyboard, Mouse, etc.) 10W Varies depending on the number and type of devices.

-A system with a high-end graphics card and overclocked CPU can easily draw 500 watts or more under load.
-Always overestimate your power needs to ensure stable performance.
+A system featuring a high-end graphics card and overclocked CPU can readily draw 500 watts or more under peak load.
+Erring on the side of caution with wattage ensures consistent, stable operation.

 Shopping Smart: Picking a Replacement Power Supply That Won't Fry Your Rig